Luoyang Christmas fire: Building

 Dongdu Commercial Building was a commercial building, completed on 3 November 1990, then as Laocheng Mall.
 Prior to that, the site had mostly consisted commercial slums and before that, it was the site of a Fire God temple.
 It was located on the busiest part of Zhongzhou Road.
 The building had four floors above ground and two floors below ground.
 The building had four stairwells, each in one corner of the building.
 Fire doors existed at the entrance to stairwells for below ground level 1, above ground levels 1, 2 and 3.
-The southwest, southeast stairwells were fitted with a steel gate between the third and fourth floors.
+The southeast stairwells were fitted with a steel gate between the third and fourth floors.
 A lift existed at the northeast corner of the building, though it was out of service at the time of the fire.

-Below ground level 2 was occupied by a furniture store and also as goods storage by the Dennis Department Store, below ground level 1 to above ground level 2 were also used for retail by the department store.
+Below ground level 2 was occupied by a furniture store and also as goods storage by the Dennis Department Store; from below ground level 1 to above ground level 2 were also used for retail by the department store.
 Level 3 was sparsely rented out to retailers.
-Level 4 contained the building management on the southern and eastern side, a conference room on the northern side, a KTV club on the west side and the dance club in the centre.
+Level 4 contained the building management on the southern and eastern sides, a conference room on the northern side, a KTV club on the west side and the dance club in the centre.

 Throughout the 1990s, four modification directives had been given by the fire department.
 Seeing a lack of action by the building owners, the fire safety inspector had written to the Luoyang city government, pleading them to shut down the building to no avail.
 Fire hazards found on inspections were a lack of a closeable firewall between the below ground and above ground levels, lack of automatic water sprinkler systems for the below ground levels, a damaged and unrepaired fire alarm system and three of the four stairwells to level 4 being locked.
 The building had been on a provincial list of 40 fire noncompliant buildings since 1997, but no effective action was taken; at the time of the fire, the building's operating license had been revoked but continued to operate illegally under the new joint management.